Landscape Analysis for Surrogate Models in the Evolutionary Black-Box Context: Introduction

 In this paper, we study properties of features representing the fitness landscape in the context of the data from actual runs of a surrogate-assisted version of the CMA-ES on the noiseless part of the Comparing Continuous Optimisers (COCO) benchmark function testbed~\citep{hansen2016coco}.
 From the large number of available features, we select a small number of representatives for subsequent research, based on their robustness to sampling and similarity to other features.
 Basic investigation in connection with landscape features of CMA-ES assisted by a surrogate model based on Gaussian processes~\citep{rasmussen2006gaussian} was recently presented in a conference paper by~\cite{pitra2019landscape}.
 Here, we substantially more thoroughly investigate the relationships between selected representatives of landscape features and the error of several kinds of surrogate models using different settings of their parameters and the criteria for selecting points for their training.
 Such study is crucial due to completely different properties of data from runs of a surrogate-assisted algorithm compared with generally utilized sampling strategies, which imply different values of landscape features as emphasized in~\cite{renau2020exploratory}.

 The paper is structured as follows.
 Section~\ref{sec:back} briefly summarizes the basics of surrogate modeling in the context of the CMA-ES, surrogate models used in this investigation, and landscape features from the literature.
 In Section~\ref{sec:lasm}, properties of landscape features are thoroughly tested and their connection to surrogate models is analysed.
 Section~\ref{sec:concl} concludes the paper and suggests a few future research objectives.
-In Appendix~\ref{app:featdef}, individual considered features are described in more detail.
-Appendices~\ref{app:featres} and \ref{app:connect} supply the testing and analysis, respectively, in Section~\ref{sec:lasm} by more detailed results.